 Armed with this new fund of information you may be wondering how you can put this to use for your Crevado Online Portfolio.

-From the Page Settings tab of the Page Properties dialog you can customize the Link Title, Page Title and URL of your page:
+A Page Properties popup will open.
+From the Page Settings tab of the Page Properties dialogue you can customize the Link Title, Page Title and URL of your page.

 Did you know?
 Link Title is used to control the name of the page as it appears on your Portfolio navigation menu whereas Page Title controls the actual title of the page as it appears on your browser tab or Google etc. You can use this to your advantage, for example your 'About' page could have a Link Title 'About' whereas the Page Title can be more descriptive such as 'About Diego Marteniz Photography'.